AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 [...]
 ```

-3. Default configuration of the object will trigger method "mailSend":
+3.Default configurations of the object will trigger method 'mailSend':

 ```php
 [...]